All Episodes

 And it was a slam dunk.

-You mean the woman at Barney Frank's town hall?
+You mean the woman at Barney Frank's Town Hall?

-That's well, great analysis.
+That's a great analysis.

-I like that, but but the soundbite with what planet are you on?
+But the soundbite with what planet are you on?

 And they stopped it right there.

-It made it it was a slam dunk in his favor.
+It made it, it was a slam dunk in his favor.

-It made her look that sounded bad, Rush.
+It sounded bad, Rush.

 It's over the top.